pleabargain/storyboard/README.md

 quickly sort and get uniq values only.

+# language teacher?
+Check out the tips page in the app.
+It's not complete but it'll get your started.

 # thanks
 Thanks go to Horst Jens who was instrumental in teaching me how to build this application.